-Self-Employed Mortgage Advice
+Self-Employed Mortgage Advice in Coventry

 There are a lot of stresses that business owners, directors and self-employed individuals have to deal with.
 From the day-to-day running of a business and keeping employees happy to not knowing how much you might be taking home at the end of the month, being a business owner also affects your non-work related life.
 Many people in these roles worry about how much they can borrow for a mortgage and if they’ll even qualify.
 In this article, we explore self-employed mortgage advice, including that for business owners and directors.